 | Liquidity Source | LP pools | Order flow |

-Verdict: Hyperliquid wins on fees and BTC/ETH liquidity depth.
+Verdict: Hyperliquid wins on fees, security track record, and BTC/ETH liquidity depth.
 GMX wins on guaranteed execution and multi-chain availability.
 For large orders where slippage matters, GMX's zero-slippage model is valuable.
 For everyday trading, Hyperliquid is typically better.

 GMX vs dYdX